 Ticking this checkbox marks the queue as a knowledge base for CM/Track users.
 They can search for tickets in this queue in CM/Track, the ConSol CM Web Portal.
-Please see also section CM/Track V1: FAQs in CM/Track or CM/Track V2: FAQs in CM/Track for more information about this topic.
+Please see also section CM/Track: FAQs in CM/Track for more information about this topic.